-No treatment for cysts in sheep is available; control is based on breaking the life cycle.
-Specifically, this means preventing dogs from eating sheep carcasses, meat or organs.
-Freezing or cooking of meat and viscera may not reliably kill all cysts.
+No treatment for cysts is available or necessary; control is based on breaking the life cycle.
+Specifically, by preventing dogs from eating infected carcasses.
+Freezing or cooking meat and viscera may not reliably kill all cysts.
 Dogs in endemic areas should be regularly treated for tapeworms, especially for the more important T. saginata and hydatids.